MISSION STATEMENT

 A student shall not damage or deface school property or property belonging to any other person.

-Depending on the severity of the offense, a student is subject to 3-10 days of out of school suspension or further action determined by the pastor and/or principal.
+Depending on the severity of the offense, a student is subject to 3-10 days of out-of-school suspension or further action determined by the pastor and/or principal.

 Harassment

 The principal investigates all complaints of harassment.
 Students involved in harassing behavior face detention, suspension, and/or expulsion.
-Engagement in online blogs such as, but not limited to, Facebook, Snapchat, Instagram, Friendster or any social media websites, etc. may result in disciplinary actions if the content of the student’s blog or comments includes defamatory comments regarding the school, the faculty, other students or the parish.
+Engagement in online blogs such as, but not limited to, Facebook, Snapchat, Instagram, TikTok, or any social media websites, etc. may result in disciplinary actions if the content of the student’s blog or comments includes defamatory comments regarding the school, the faculty, other students or the parish.

 Any offenses that may occur and are not listed will be handled at the discretion of the school administration.